darkexcution/Soen342/README.md

 - **Demo Video** ( need to download Soen 342 project Demo.mov )

 ## Database
-We used postgresql as our database and the queries are located in the database folder called schema.sql
+We used postgresql as our database and the queries are located in the database folder spefically in the folder called schema.sql